navnote/aakaar/docs/SHADCN.md

-Components in shadcn but NOT in aakaar (31 components)
+Components in shadcn but NOT in aakaar (30 components)

-button-group
 calendar
 carousel
 chart